MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-tasks-specific-to-visual-cpp.md

 ---
 title: MSBuild Tasks Specific to C++ | Microsoft Docs
-description: See MSBuild tasks that are available when C++ is installed, in addition to those that are installed with MSBuild. ms.custom: SEO-VS-2020 ms.date: 03/10/2019 ms.topic: reference
+description: See MSBuild tasks that are available when C++ is installed, which MSBuild uses when building C++ code. ms.custom: SEO-VS-2020 ms.date: 03/10/2019 ms.topic: reference